Financial Markets and Financial Institutions - Risk Management,

 Saunders, Anthony and Marcia Millon Cornett, Financial Institutions Management - A Risk Management Approach, McGraw-Hill, 7 ed.
 2011.

 Reinhart, Carmen M. and Kenneth S. Rogoff, This Time is Different.
 Eight Centuries of Financial Folly.
 Princeton University Press 2009 (Paperback sept 2011).

 + Articles and printed material, and case studies.

 Examination is done through one individual written exam as well as individual and group assignments.
-The written exam takes place on December 12th, 8-12 am.
-The rest of the course contains individual and group assignments that require a broadband network connection.
+The first written exam takes place on December 11th, 8-12 am, 2014.
+The rest of the course is examined through individual and group assignments that might require a broadband network connection to communicate with other students.
 There is no need to be present in Linköping during this time.
-The university will be closed during December 22th and January 6.
 The final assignment should be handed in for grading on January 16th, 09:00.